junxit/us-congress-bills-112/bill.md

 ---
 legis-num: H.R.
 4849
-congress: 112th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Twelfth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 4849

-That the bill from the House of Representatives (H.R.
-4849) entitled “An Act to direct the Secretary of the Interior to issue commercial use authorizations to commercial stock operators for operations in designated wilderness within the Sequoia and Kings Canyon National Parks, and for other purposes.”, do pass with the following
+> To direct the Secretary of the Interior to issue commercial use authorizations to commercial stock operators for operations in designated wilderness within the Sequoia and Kings Canyon National Parks, and for other purposes.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title